Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Flow representations and ergodic decompositions for stationary i.d. and max-i.d. processes

-By the uniqueness of the automorphisms, we have $T_{s_1+s_2}=T_{s_1}\circ T_{s_2}$, $\mu$--a.e., which yields~\eqref{eq:spec_rep_stat}.
-In the sum--i.d.\ case note also that the term $c(t)$ appearing in~\eqref{eq:spec_rep_def_sum} does not depend on $t\in\T^d$ by stationarity.
+By the uniqueness of the automorphisms, we have $T_{s_1+s_2}=T_{s_1}\circ T_{s_2}$, $\mu$-a.e., which yields~(\ref {eqspecrepstat}).
+In the sum-i.d. case, note also that the term $c(t)$ appearing in~(\ref{eqspecrepdefsum}) does not depend on $t\in\T^d$ by stationarity.

 This completes the proof in the case $\T=\Z$.
-In the case $\T=\R$ the flow $\{T_t\}_{t\in\R^d}$ constructed in this way need not in general be measurable (see e.g.\ Example \ref{example:non-measuarable}, below).
-However, one can argue as in~\cite{rosinski95}, by using the works of Mackey \cite{mackey62} and Sikorski~\cite{sikorski_book}, that each $T_t$ can be modified on a set of $\mu$--measure zero so that the flow property is valid with probability one and the flow becomes measurable.
-Indeed, observe first that by Proposition \ref{p:measurability}, we may assume that the representation $\{f_t,\ t\in \R^d\}$ is jointly measurable.
-Now, consider the Boolean $\sigma$--algebra ${\cal B}_\mu$ whose elements are equivalence classes $[B]$ of sets $B\in {\cal B}$ with respect to the equality modulo $\mu$--null sets.
-Following the argument on page 1168 of Rosi\'nski~\cite{rosinski95}, in order to apply Theorem 1 of \cite{mackey62}, it is enough to show that for every finite measure $\widetilde \nu$ on the Boolean $\sigma$--algebra ${\cal B}_\mu$ and for every set $B\in {\cal B}$ the function
+In the case $\T=\R$ the flow $\{T_t\}_{t\in\R^d}$ constructed in this way need not in general be measurable (see, e.g., Example \ref{examplenon-measuarable}, below).
+However, one can argue as in~\cite{rosinski95}, by using the works of Mackey \cite{mackey62} and Sikorski~\cite{sikorskibook}, that each $T_t$ can be modified on a set of $\mu$-measure zero so that the flow property is valid with probability one and the flow becomes measurable.
+Indeed, observe first that by Proposition \ref {pmeasurability}, we may assume that the representation $\{f_t, t\in\R^d\}$ is jointly measurable.
+Now, consider the Boolean $\sigma$-algebra ${\mathcal B}_\mu$ whose elements are equivalence classes $[B]$ of sets $B\in{\mathcal B}$ with respect to the equality modulo $\mu$-null sets.
+Following the argument on page 1168 of Rosi\'nski~\cite{rosinski95}, in order to apply Theorem 1 of \cite{mackey62}, it is enough to show that for every finite measure $\widetilde\nu$ on the Boolean $\sigma$-algebra ${\mathcal B}_\mu$ and for every set $B\in {\mathcal B}$ the function

 is Borel measurable.
-For the finite measure $\nu$ on $(\Omega,{\cal B})$, induced by $\widetilde \nu$ as $\nu(B):= \widetilde \nu([B])$, we have $\nu \ll \mu$ and hence
+For the finite measure $\nu$ on $(\Omega,{\mathcal B})$, induced by $\widetilde\nu$ as $\nu(B):= \widetilde\nu([B])$, we have $\nu\ll\mu$ and hence

-where $k = d\nu/d\mu \in L^1(\Omega, {\cal B},\mu)$ is the Radon--Nikodym density.
+where $k = \mathrm{d}\nu/\mathrm{d}\mu\in L^1(\Omega, {\mathcal B},\mu)$ is the Radon--Nikodym density.

-By minimality of the representation $\{f_t, t\in\R^d\}$, we have that there is a set $A\in {\cal B}$ such that $\mu(A\Delta B)=0$ and $A \in \sigma\{f_{t_i},\ i\in\bbN\}$, for some countable collection $\{t_i,\ i\in \N\} \subset \R^d$ and therefore, there exists a Borel function $g:\R^{\N}\to \R$, such that $\ind_A = g(f_{t_1},f_{t_2},\cdots)$.
-We will show that the integral in \eqref{e:nu-as-indicator} is a Borel measurable function of $t$.
-Since $f_{t_i-t} = f_{t_i}\circ T_{-t} \mod \mu$, we have that $\ind_A \circ T_{-t} = g(f_{t_1-t},f_{t_2-t},\cdots)\mod \mu$, for every $t\in\R^d$.
+By minimality of the representation $\{f_t, t\in\R^d\}$, we have that there is a set $A\in{\mathcal B}$ such that $\mu(A\Delta B)=0$ and $A \in \sigma\{f_{t_i}, i\in\bbN\}$, for some countable collection $\{ t_i, i\in\N\} \subset\R^d$ and therefore, there exists a Borel function $g\dvtx \R^{\N}\to\R$, such that $\ind_A = g(f_{t_1},f_{t_2},\ldots)$.
+We will show that the integral in (\ref{enu-as-indicator}) is a Borel measurable function of $t$.
+Since $f_{t_i-t} = f_{t_i}\circ T_{-t} \mod\mu$, we have that $\ind_A \circ T_{-t} = g(f_{t_1-t},f_{t_2-t},\ldots)\mod\mu$, for every $t\in\R^d$.
 Hence, we have